MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/applyassetgrouplistinggroupactions.md

   - python
 ---
 # ApplyAssetGroupListingGroupActions Service Operation - Campaign Management
 Applies an action to an asset group listing group.
+You can pass 5,000 *AssetGroupListingGroupAction* per call and apply a maximum of 20,000 listing groups to each asset group.

 ## <a name="request"></a>Request Elements
 The *ApplyAssetGroupListingGroupActionsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).